 |Image by Chris Mejorada for ITP Publishing|

-I love fattes and many different types of Syrian tabakh, but I don't actually cook it often for two main reasons.
-Even though I cook with very little fat, I still find tabakh quite heavy, unless you eat a tiny portion of it, and so it makes me feel like sleeping right away which is not ideal when I have to run around town.
-The other reason is that although it tastes delicious, it never tastes as good as Mami's cooking and makes me miss her tremendously!
+I love fattes and all types of Syrian tabakh, but I don't actually cook it as often as I would like to for two main reasons.
+It such comfort food, almost too much comfort food for me, and makes me feel like being at home with the family and then taking a nap right away!
+That's not ideal when I have to run around town.
+The other reason is that although it tastes absolutely delicious, it misses my Mami's touch which makes me miss her tremendously!

 Serves 4 - 6